zhehui-wang/EMOMC/readme.md

 ## Change of Parameters

-Please change the model type and dataset type by chaning the parameters --network_type and --dataset_type
+Please change the model type and dataset type by changing the parameters --network_type and --dataset_type

 You can use -- dataflow_type or --coding_type to change the types.